ircdocs/modern-irc/_includes/modern-appendix.md

 Sent to an [operator](#operators) which has just successfully issued a {% message REHASH %} command.
 The text used in the last param of this message may vary.

+{% numericheader RPL_TIME %}

+      "<client> <server> [<timestamp> [<TS offset>]] :<human-readable time>"

+Reply to the {% message TIME %} command.
+Typically only contains the human-readable time, but it may include a UNIX timestamp.

+Clients SHOULD NOT parse the human-readable time.

+`<TS offset>` is used by some servers using a TS-based server-to-server protocol (eg. TS6), and represents the offset between the server's system time, and the TS of the network.
+A positive value means the server is lagging behind the TS of the network.
+Clients SHOULD ignore its value.

 {% numericheader ERR_UNKNOWNERROR %}

       "<client> <command>{ <subcommand>} :<info>"